Welcome high-school students! We are glad you are interested in the Tickle College of Engineering.

 The catalog is an important success tool that you should read.
 The right-hand menu on the page offers you the majors, general education, and minors available at UT.
 When viewing a major or minor you can click on the courses to learn more about each one.
 The prerequisites are courses that have to be accomplished prior to taking the course listed.
 The co-requisites can be taken with or before the course listed.

-The Advising Services website has lots of helpful information in one place.
+The Engineering Advising Office has lots of helpful information in one place.

 Living Learning Communities

 Engineering students are encouraged to live on campus.
 We offer two Living Learning Communities (Engage and RISER) in Engineering.
 You can sign up for both of these through the Housing Office.